knpuniversity/symfony/knpu/ep6-security/login-form-authenticator.md

 To use Guard - no matter *what* crazy authentication system you have - the first step is always to create an authenticator class.
-Create a new directory called `Security` and inside, a new class: how about `FormLoginAuthenticator`:
+Create a new directory called `Security` and inside, a new class: how about `LoginFormAuthenticator`:

 [[[ code('9efe721a03') ]]]